bhachauk/naruto_eyes_classification/readme.md

 ### Neural Networks :
 ---

-I have used these neural networks.
-Still lot to go and include ... !
+I have used the basic neural networks for testing purpose and will add more.

 #### LeNet :
 ---